sjdude/devops-CICD-project/README.md

 # App Background
-* This repository is the front-end component of a MERN-stack project created for the NUS SGUS Fintech program.
+* This repository contains the front-end component of a MERN-stack project created for the NUS SGUS Fintech program.
 * This App simulates a primitive banking administrative portal.
 * The project's MERN-stack utilizes the following:
   * React.js - front-end